136 Creative Party Ideas

 5. Crunch and munch trough

+This grazing-style snack option is perfect for parties with many guests, as it allows everyone to grab what they want without crowding around a single platter.
 Leave out some disposable cups or paper cones for people to scoop with.
 Way better than popcorn.

 6. Fruit bowls

-No, I donât think you got it.
+No, I don’t think you got it.
 Fruit bowls.
 Use fruit peels as containers for appetizers and desserts.

-Cut an orange in half, scoop out the fruit and make ice cubes with it (see âElevate Your Iceâ above).
-Then serve ice cream or sorbet in the peels.
+Cut an orange in half, scoop out the fruit, and make ice cubes (see “Elevate Your Ice” above).
+Then, serve ice cream or sorbet in the peels.

 7. Hot dog bar

 Instead of just doing the traditional barbecue things, make a bunch of hot dog variations.
+You can include toppings like bacon, chili, cheese, and mustard.

-Set up a bar of every possible hot dog topping so people can make their own traditional hot dogs, Chicago dogs, chili dogs, brats, etc.
+Set up a bar of every possible hot dog topping so people can make their traditional hot dogs, Chicago dogs, chili dogs, brats, etc.

 8. Corn tortilla quesadilla

+Once you try this quesadilla, it’ll be hard to return.
 Place some canola oil in a pan and place a corn tortilla in it.
 Evenly layer shredded cheese on one side and fold the tortilla in half.
-Any kind of cheese works but Mexican style is usually the best.
+Any kind of cheese works, but the Mexican style is usually the best.

-Fry the little quesadilla until itâs golden brown and slightly crispy on both sides.
-Buy salsa (or make your own) for people to dip and serve these how you would serve food at a barbecue, fresh.
+Fry the little quesadilla until it’s golden brown and slightly crispy on both sides.
+Buy salsa (or make your own) for people to dip and serve these fresh, like food at a barbecue.

-The average person will eat about 5-10 of these (because theyâre so good), but a big pack of corn tortillas costs like $0.
+The average person will eat 5-10 of these (because they’re so good), but a big pack of corn tortillas costs about $0.

 9. Frito pies

-Weâre not really supporters of corn chips over here.
-In fact, some would go so far as to say that theyâre irredeemable⊠except for that great smorgasbord of flavors known lovingly as the Frito pie.
+We’re not supporters of corn chips over here.
+In fact, some would go so far as to say that they’re irredeemable

-Mix your favorite chili, shredded cheese, sour cream, guacamole, scallions, and jalapeños in with the bag of corn chips and serve.
+Mix your favorite chili, shredded cheese, sour cream, guacamole, scallions, and jalapeños with the bag of corn chips and serve.

 10. Bacon-wrapped tater tots